 Works Hips, Core, and Shoulder Stability

-To set up, keep your feet a comfortable distance apart, “screwed into the floor” like always.
-Raise your arms to shoulders height, shoulder blades down.
-Move into your squat and then hip hinge forward to place your hands on the floor, keeping the knees bent, hovering above the floor.
+To set up this fun full body workout, keep your feet a comfortable distance apart, “screwed into the floor” like always.
+Raise your arms to shoulder height, shoulder blades down.
+Move into your squat and then hip hinge forward to place your hands on the floor.
+Keeping your knees bent, hovering above the floor.
 Contract your hips and core and lift one arm off the floor to touch the opposite knee.
 Switch arms, push back to the squat and then stand up.